MatthiasNickles/diff-SAT/README.md

     clingo myProbLogicProg.lp --trans-ext=all --pre=aspif > myDelSATInputFile.aspif

-(Observe that Clingo is used here only to generate the proper ASPIF ground form from the input program; delSAT itself doesn't require Clingo or any other external Answer set, SAT or SMT solver.)
+Observe that Clingo is used here only to generate the proper ASPIF ground form from the input program; delSAT itself doesn't require Clingo or any other external Answer set, SAT or SMT solver.

-Probabilities can also be attached to entire rules; how this can be done is explained in the second document linked under [References](#references).
-(More tbw.)
+Probabilities (or more generally: parameter or measured variables) can also be associated with entire rules; how this can be done is explained in more detail in the second document linked under [References](#references).
+The basic syntax pattern for probabilistic rules is

+    aux:- l1, l2, ..., not h.
+    h :- l1, l2, ..., not aux.
+    _pr_(aux, 10000-pr).

+where `pr` is the desired probability (multiplied with 10000) of rule `h :- l1, l2, ...` and the `l1` etc are literals.

+Measured and parameter atoms don't need to overlap, as shown in the following logic program.
 Example (2):

     _pat_(h).